 "AMP" is a funding program that provides support for high impact and/or innovative projects for arts-based non-profits in Waco and McLennan County.

 Creative Waco is committed to helping great people grow successful and sustainable creative enterprises in Waco.
-Check out our professional development workshops for opportunities to learn new skills, spark ideas, and connect with other arts-based businesses.
+Check out our professional development workshops and other opportunities for local working artists to learn new skills, spark ideas, and connect with other arts-based businesses.

 During 2016, Waco Arts and cultural organizations got to feature in a national survey that will help us figure out just how much impact the arts and cultural sector has on our local economy.
 The results will be announced later in 2017, but for now, follow these links if you'd like to know more about what was involved in gathering Waco's data.